Birth Control Implant

 - Scarring or discoloring of the skin implant

-- Prolonged and unusually heavy bedding from your vagina
+- Prolonged and unusually heavy bleeding

-- New lump on your breasts
+- New lump on your breast

 - No periods (after having one every month)